 Excessive gambling can drain finances, ruin personal and professional relationships, and harm the gambler’s mental health.
 Gambling disorder affects about 1% of Americans who can’t stop, despite the consequences.
 Gambling covers more than a trip to the casino or an illicit poker game – it includes lotteries, online poker, and sports betting, and there's a debate over whether it also includes daily fantasy sports leagues.

 Yale Medicine is a leader in gambling disorder treatment research, with one of two Centers of Excellence in gambling research in the nation financed by the National Center for Responsible Gaming located at Yale.
-We take a multidisciplinary approach, including brain imaging, pharmacology, and genetics, to investigate the neurobiology and treatment of gambling disorder.
+We take a multidisciplinary approach, including brain imaging and genetics, to investigate the causes and treatment of gambling disorder.

 What are the risk factors for gambling disorder?